web-dev-daniel/mern-stack-post-it-app/README.md

 # mern-stack-post-it-app
-Create and share your Post-Its (to-dos)!
+Create and share your Post-Its (to-do's)!
 Built with the MERN Stack (contains register, login, CRUD and share functionality)